MicrosoftDocs/powerapps-docs/articles/get-started-logic-template.md

 **Prerequisites**

 - An account on [powerapps.com](http://go.microsoft.com/fwlink/?LinkId=708209)
-- An account on Twitter
+- A Twitter account
-- An account on Office 365 (from which you can send email)
+- Office 365 credentials

 ## Choose a template